Rindbee/godot-docs-l10n/classes/ru/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC7_SRGB_BLOCK** = ``145``

-Сжатый VRAM беззнаковый формат данных красного/зеленого/синего/альфа-канала с нормализованным значением и нелинейным кодированием sRGB. Значения находятся в диапазоне ``[0.0, 1.0]``. Точность формата составляет от 4 до 7 бит для красного/зеленого/синего каналов и от 0 до 8 бит для альфа-канала. Также известен как BPTC LDR.
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is between 4 and 7 bits for the red/green/blue channels and between 0 and 8 bits for the alpha channel.
+Also known as BPTC LDR.

 .. _class_RenderingDevice_constant_DATA_FORMAT_ETC2_R8G8B8_UNORM_BLOCK: